 Walt Disney World Open Invitational: $30,000

-“Let’s take a [Phil] Mickelson, or a Tiger, and look at it from that perspective,” says Eric Smallwood, president of Apex Marketing Group.
+“Let’s take … Tiger, and look at it from that perspective,” Eric Smallwood, president of Apex Marketing Group told us in 2020.
 “Jack’s definitely up in that echelon.
 If he was having the success he was having in this day and age, he’s in that super-high echelon.
 Those are the only two guys you could compare him to.”

-According to Forbes, Woods earned $54 million in endorsements in 2019, and Mickelson’s sponsors paid him $36 million.
+According to Forbes, Woods earned $68 million in endorsements in 2022.

 “You think of all the companies that he could endorse,” Smallwood says.
 “Telemetry companies.
 Technology companies. … One of the things that he probably never had the opportunity to endorse is the influx of the shoe and apparel endorsement companies.
 There were some out there, but the money he could have earned with a Nike—those just weren’t there.”